-At the same time you submit a paper copy to me for grading, you should also submit an electronic copy to TurnItIn.com.
-This web service is one method which is used to check the originality of your work.
-If you already have used this site before, you can join the Computing Seminar using the class ID number 2781096 and the password bison.
+You should submit an electronic copy of your paper to TurnItIn.com by midnight, one week before your seminar.
+Turnitin.com will run an analysis of your paper and compare it with other online resources and papers submitted by students at other universities.
+If you already have used this site before, you can join the Computing Seminar using the class ID number 3404473 and the password bison.
 If you have not used this site before, just visit the website and click on New Users in the upper-right side of the screen.
 You will then create an account and then join the Computing Seminar class where you can submit your paper.